jeffzi/luamark/README.md

 -- 2.06kB ± 0B per round (533081 rounds)
 ```

+## API Documentation

+For more detailed information about LuaMark's API, please refer to the [API Documentation](docs/api.md).

 ## Understanding Iterations and Rounds in Time Measurement

 In LuaMark, the `timeit` function employs a combination of _iterations_ and _rounds_ to accurately measure execution times, addressing the granularity issue of system clocks.
 An _iteration_ refers to the number of times the code is executed in a single round, while a _round_ is one of the multiple individual trials in which these iterations occur.
 System clocks often have limited precision, which can make it challenging to measure very short durations accurately.
 By executing the code multiple times (iterations) within a round and repeating this across several rounds, LuaMark can average the results, effectively reducing the impact of any single measurement's inaccuracies due to clock granularity.